This topic is very important from a PMP and PMI-RMP exam point of view. You may see a few questions on your PMP or PMI-RMP exam regarding this topic.

-To develop a solid risk management plan, the first important step in risk management is to identify as many risks as you can, and the second step is to prioritize and rank them.
+To develop a solid risk management plan, the first important step in risk management is to identify as many risks as you can.
+The second step is to prioritize and rank them.

 You can collect risks with various methods, such as interviews, meetings, workshops, Delphi techniques, etc.

-To prioritize and rank the risks, you will have to understand the risk attitude of your stakeholders and the organization, because an important risk for one stakeholder may not be important for another stakeholder.
+To prioritize and rank the risks, you need to understand the risk attitude of your stakeholders and the organization.
+An important risk for one stakeholder may not be important for another stakeholder.
 You have to adapt a collective approach to rank the risks.

 It is very important for you to understand the risk attitude of your stakeholders and the organization.
 If you don’t understand it, you will face many problems in developing the risk management plan, because without analyzing the risk attitude of stakeholders, you would not be able to prioritize and rank the risk.

-Attitude is inherent with nature, and nature is something you are born with.
+Attitude is inherent in nature, and nature is something you are born with.

 Therefore, you can say that risk attitude is inherent to human nature.
 Some people are scared of risks, some people are neutral to them, and others enjoy them.
-This behavior depends on that how that person looks at risks.
+This behavior depends on that how that person views risks.

 A risk that is thought to require an urgent response by one person may be considered normal by another person.
 The risk perception is not absolute; it is situational and depends on many factors.